rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 {{% tab name="CLI" %}}

 To update the owner of the specified project to the user with the provided email address.
-If "--user-email" is not specified, it prompts an interactive list of project users to select the new owner.

 ```Bash
 rio project update-owner <project_name> --user-email <new_owner_email>
 ```
+{{% notice info %}}
+If "--user-email" is not specified, it prompts an interactive list of project users to select the new owner.
+{{% /notice %}}

-For information on how toupdate the owner of a project:
+For information on how to update the owner of a project:

 ```Bash
 rio project update-owner --help